Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Additional Lemmata

-\begin{IEEEbiography}[{ }]{Matthias Althoff} is an associate professor in computer science at Technische Universit\"{a}t M\"{u}nchen, Germany.
+\begin{IEEEbiography}[{ }]{Mark Wetzlinger} received the B.S. degree in Engineering Sciences in 2017 jointly from Universit\"{a}t Salzburg, Austria and Technische Universit\"{a}t M\"{u}nchen, Germany, and the M.S. degree in Robotics, Cognition and Intelligence in 2019 from Technische Universit\"{a}t M\"{u}nchen, Germany.
+He is currently pursuing the Ph.D. degree in computer science at Technische Universit\"{a}t M\"{u}nchen, Germany.
+His research interests include formal verification of linear and nonlinear continuous systems, reachability analysis, adaptive parameter tuning, and model order reduction. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Niklas Kochdumper} received the B.S. degree in Mechanical Engineering in 2015, the M.S. degree in Robotics, Cognition and Intelligence in 2017, and the Ph.D. degree in computer science in 2022, all from Technische Universit\"{a}t M\"{u}nchen, Germany.
+He is currently a postdoctoral researcher at Stony Brook University, USA.
+His research interests include formal verification of continuous and hybrid systems, reachability analysis, computational geometry, controller synthesis, and neural network verification. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Stanley Bak} is an assistant professor in computer science at Stony Brook University in Stony Brook, NY, USA.
+He received the B.S. degree in computer science from Rensselaer Polytechnic Institute in 2007, and the M.S. degree and Ph.D. degree both in computer science from the University of Illinois at Urbana-Champaign in 2009 and 2013.
+His research interests include verification and testing methods for cyber-physical systems and neural networks. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Matthias Althoff} is an associate professor in computer science at Technische Universit\"{a}t M\"{u}nchen, Germany.
 He received his diploma engineering degree in Mechanical Engineering in 2005, and his Ph.D. degree in Electrical Engineering in 2010, both from Technische Universit\"{a}t M\"{u}nchen, Germany.
 From 2010 to 2012 he was a postdoctoral researcher at Carnegie Mellon University, Pittsburgh, USA, and from 2012 to 2013 an assistant professor at Technische Universit\"{a}t Ilmenau, Germany.
 His research interests include formal verification of continuous and hybrid systems, reachability analysis, planning algorithms, nonlinear control, automated vehicles, and power systems. \end{IEEEbiography}